haskell-distributed/distributed-process/tutorials/ch6.md

 is a trade-off to be made however.
 Using the `handleCall` APIs means that our server side code can use the fluent server API for state changes, immediate replies and so on.
 None of these features will work with the corollary family of `handleRpcChan` functions.
-The difference is perhaps an aesthetic one, as the following example code demonstrates:
+Whether or not the difference is merely aesthetic, we leave as a question for the reader to determine.
+The following example demonstrates the use of reply channels:

 {% highlight haskell %}
 -- two versions of the same handler, one for calls, one for typed (reply) channels